2016–17 NK Aluminij season

 The 2016–17 season was Aluminij's second season in the Slovenian PrvaLiga, Slovenian top division, since the league was created.
 Aluminij competed in Slovenian PrvaLiga and Slovenian Football Cup.
+Aluminij drew the lowest average home attendance in the Slovenian top-flight football league in 2016-17, with 494.
+NK Radomlje drew the second-lowest average home attendance with 550.